bryanmikaelian/clj-virtual-threads/README.md

 # clj-virtual-threads
 An experiment with Java21 Virtual Threads and Clojure.
-Both examples just update an `atom` counter.
+Both examples just update an `atom` counter over 100000 threads, comparing the execution time between a virtual thread and a "real" thread.

 ## Running